About our Project

 Plans for the future:

-In the short term the organization is seeking more space.
-Longer term the goal is to own their own building.
-The ultimate goal is to have a Goods Bank in every major city but for now ending homelessness one family at a time here in MA keeps the project busy.
+In the short term, The Wish Project is seeking more space to better service our clients and our donors.
+Our long term dream is to own our own building and we are actively pursuing this dream.
+The ultimate goal is to have a Goods Bank in every major city but, for now, ending homelessness one family at a time here in Merrimack Valley keeps The Wish Project busy.